josephcabezas/New-Balance-AB-Testing/README.md

 Several insights were uncovered after analyzing the data:
 1. The probability that an individual received the new page is 50%.
-2. The probability of an individual converting to a paying customer regardless of the page they receive is 11.96%.
+2. The probability of an individual converting to a paying customer regardless of the page they received is 11.96%.
 3. Given that an individual was in the control group, the probability they converted to a paying customer is 12.04%.
 4. Given that an individual was in the treatment group, the probability they converted to a paying customer is 11.88%.